• Login

 Thanks to The Winchester Foundation, Old National Bank, First Merchants Bank, The Community Foundation of Randolph County, and Ball State’s Center for Business and Economic Research, twenty-one instructors attended this software this past June at no price.

-Teachers who attended obtained content expertise that can be used in their lecture room or shared with their colleagues, 8 Professional Growth Points, a $a hundred and fifty stipend, and twenty copies of Economic Episodes in American History and Common Sense Economics for or her lecture room.
+Teachers who attended obtained content expertise that can be used in their lecture room or shared with their colleagues, 8 Professional Growth Points, a $ 50 stipend, and twenty copies of Economic Episodes in American History and Common Sense Economics for their lecture room.

 The software was open to any Indiana excessive faculty trainer of social studies, records, economics, or related topics.
 Attendees were from Delaware, Grant, Henry, Madison, Marion, Randolph, and Wabash counties.

-“The Teaching Economics in American History seminar became rich in both content discussion and pedagogy.
-The day becomes properly structured, and I wasted none of my time.
-I’m positive that my school will benefit from the materials and thoughts this system needed to provide, and I’m hopeful that Ball State will host another convention like this one,” said Adam Williamson, social research department chair at Mississinewa High School.
+“The Teaching Economics in American History seminar became rich in content discussion and pedagogy.
+The day became properly structured, and I wasted none of my time.
+I’m positive that my school will benefit from the materials and thoughts this system needs to provide.
+I’m hopeful that Ball State will host another convention like this one,” said < Adam Williamson, social research department chair at Mississinewa High School.

 Previous Post